akkajoe/LightSteps2/README.md

 # README

+## LighSteps

+LightSteps is an interactive installation that captures the journey of exploration through dynamic foot-trails that follow each visitor in real time.
+As people move through the space, the system generates evolving trails, fractals, shifting shapes, and unexpected colors that reflect both the direction they choose and the unpredictable moments that shape them.
+The trails are not fixed, with randomness in size, pattern, and rhythm mirroring the uncertainty and surprise that accompany life.
+Even a small step can spark an entirely new form, reminding viewers that exploration is never linear.

+The work is loosely inspired by the Viraat Roop in the Mahabharata (Hindu Mythology), a moment when Krishna reveals a vast, interconnected reality to help Arjuna see beyond his confusion.
+Instead of depicting that cosmic form literally, the installation brings the idea into the form, your path becomes your cosmic expression.
+The fractal trails that grow behind you visualize how identity unfolds through motion, chance, and attention.
+Each octagonal footprint also echoes the Hindu and Buddhist view of the eight-folded form of cosmic completeness and the journey of awakening.

+Designed for exhibitions, classrooms, and community spaces, this piece speaks to students and young professionals who often feel the pressure to “figure things out” as quickly as possible.
+In a world that frames uncertainty as failure, LightSteps offers a different perspective, here wandering is allowed.
+Here, each participant becomes a co-creator.
+They drift, test new directions, see how their paths evolve, and their trails interwine, overlap and diverge, forming a shared landscape of curiousity and experimentation.

+LighSteps suggests that sometimes exploration matters more than reaching a predetermined destination.
+The path we trace with all its irregularities and surprises holds its own meaning and beauty.

 ## What this is

 This Processing sketch uses a Kinect v2 (depth camera) mounted overhead to detect people on the floor and track them.
 It opens a second fullscreen window on the projector and draws animated fractal footprints where it thinks people are stepping.